 Even Turner really does not deserve credit for the research on the CARM page, since half of the article was merely a direct quote out of Gary Habermas and Mike Licona’s The Case for the Resurrection of Jesus (pg.
 128).
 Finally, after some muckraking I had dug up the original source coming from some big name apologists!
 Habermas is regarded as an “expert” on the resurrection of Jesus and Licona is his apprentice in the Dark Side.
 [Star Wars joke aside, I am grateful since then that Licona has since acknowledged the error.]

 Ryan Turner’s article is titled “Did Jesus Ever Exist?” and he gives the 10/42 statistic as proof that “If one is going to doubt the existence of Jesus, one must also reject the existence of Tiberius Caesar.”
 This is a typical apologetic fallacy of false alternatives.
-Nevertheless, I will be clear from the beginning that, while I do not regard certain mythicist scholars who doubt Jesus’ existence as “radical skeptics” like Turner, I personally agree with the position that Jesus was more likely an obscure historical figure.
+Nevertheless, I will be clear from the beginning that, while there are a couple mythicist scholars and historicity agnostics that I do not regard as “radical skeptics” like Turner, I personally agree with the position that Jesus was more likely an obscure historical figure.

 So what?
 As we will see, the sources for Jesus are so late, unreliable, and sparse that we can only roughly reconstruct anything reliable about his life.
 Nevertheless, the impression that Cliffe and Turner are trying to create by spouting grand numbers like “42 sources for Jesus, but only 10 for a famous emperor” is that the historical knowledge for Jesus is greater than that of other well-established historical figures.
 Taken to its extreme, it is a version of the wild claim: “We know more about Jesus than any other person from antiquity!”
 This statement, as we will see, is completely absurd (furthermore, if anyone, we know more about Marcus Tullius Cicero, who authored a massive Latin corpus that includes details of nearly every event in his life, than anyone else from antiquity, especially a most likely illiterate Galilean whom nobody even mentions until decades and centuries after his death).